psychemedia/middle-english-romances/sir-isumbras.md

 His riche surcote i-wysse schare he,
 And gafe his pore childir thre,
 That nakede byfore hym stode.
-" Now salle ȝe alle," he said, " do my rede,
+"Now salle ȝe alle," he said, " do my rede,
 To seke thare God was qwike and dede,
 That done was one the rode;
 For Jesus Criste so hende es he,